-- Lesbian, Gay, Bisexual, Transgender, Transsexual and Intersex issues will be highlighted in the work of the Equality Branch over the next two years.
-We will develop new tools and strategies to ensure that our collective agreements, bylaws, policies and procedures eliminate discrimination and promote pride in our LGBTTI members.
-We will expand our education program such that our members become more sensitive to LGBTTI co-workers, ensuring a safe environment.
-The AIDS pandemic continues and CUPE will develop a strategic plan for a concerted lobby to take action to alleviate this worldwide pandemic. - 57 The Women's Committee and the National Women's Task Force have both been very active on women's issues since the 2005 National Convention.
+The National Women's Committee and the National Women's Task Force have both been very active on women's issues since the 2005 National Convention.
 This period witnessed the most intensive consultation on the barriers facing women within CUPE and in their day-to-day working lives ever conducted within CUPE.
-All departments and branches within CUPE will coordinate to implement strategies to strengthen the participation of women within CUPE's structures and to support women to achieve measurable gains at the bargaining table and on issues of social policy. - 58 There are 54 recommendations in the Multi-year Action Plan for Women drafted by the National Women's Task Force.
-The following recommendations are priority areas for action: - Bargaining support for women: a national women's bargaining conference will be held in 2008.
+All departments and branches within CUPE will coordinate to implement strategies to strengthen the participation of women within CUPE's structures and to support women to achieve measurable gains at the bargaining table and on issues of social policy.

+There are 54 recommendations in the Multi-Year Action Plan for Women drafted by the National Women's Task Force.
+The following recommendations are priority areas for action:

+- Bargaining support for women: a national women's bargaining conference will be held in 2008.
+We will provide resources to lower the barriers to women's participation in this conference.
 The equality binder will be updated with language and strategies to achieve our bargaining goals. - Apply equality throughout the union: CUPE will develop a code of conduct to ensure that inappropriate behaviour is not a deterrent to achieving success within the union or at the bargaining table.
-Equality screens will be applied to all work within the union. - Education and training: Courses specific to women will be developed for delivery to women members within CUPE.
+Education materials will be circulated to all chartered organizations within CUPE.
+Equality screens will be applied to all work within the union. - Education and training: courses specific to women will be developed for delivery to women members within CUPE.
 These courses will include leadership training and skills development. - More effective union meetings are integral to attracting and keeping union members, and to strengthening solidarity within and between CUPE locals.
-New member

-- kits, clear language bylaws, clearly defined expectations and accountabilities for elected local executives, and orientation programs for new members will all be developed and implemented over the next two years. - Leadership development and mentorship for women is critical in the development of women leaders.
+New member kits, clear language bylaws, clearly defined expectations and accountabilities for elected local executives, and orientation programs for new members will all be developed and implemented over the next two years. - Leadership development and mentorship for women is critical in the development of women leaders.
+Mentorship for men on the role of women within unions is integral to achieving equality in union leadership.
 CUPE is committed to developing mentorship programs and to providing training on how to be effective leaders.
 CUPE will continue to encourage the development of women's committees at all levels of the union, and to ensure that women have the space to caucus at every CUPE convention.
-CUPE will facilitate women's participation by ensuring that reimbursement policies provide for advances and central payment of some expenses, eliminating any financial barriers facing women. - Creating a representative union structure is a task that faces delegates to this convention and will be debated through the constitutional resolutions.
-CUPE will implement the desires of the delegates of this convention without delay.
+CUPE will facilitate women's participation by ensuring that reimbursement policies provide for advances and central payment of some expenses, eliminating any financial barriers facing women.